 The automotive industry uses a lot of pinchweld rubber seals.
 They can provide excellent water resistance, sound isolation and dust protection, shock absorption, keeping you warm, and energy savings.

-This is all about pinch welding.
-In a word, this is not easy to understand for non-professionals.
-Remember to reapply the seam sealer and undercoating after you have removed the pinchweld clamps.
-This will restore corrosion protection and appearance.
-It is important to repair or refinish any damaged or removed paint.
+It is all about pinch welding.
+In a word, this is challenging to understand for non-professionals.
+Remember to reapply the seam sealer and undercoat after removing the pinch weld clamps.
+It will restore corrosion protection and appearance.
+It is essential to repair or refinish any damaged or removed paint.